MoFahad2921/MIC_GreenTrain/README.md

 ## Current Status

 This prototype is still a work in progress.
-While the UI is semi-static, we plan to make user data fully dynamic with the help of JavaScript.
-This enhancement is crucial for completing our vision for GreenTrip.
+While the UI is semi-static, I plan to make user data fully dynamic with the help of JavaScript.
+This enhancement is crucial for completing GreenTrip.

 ## Future Work

 - **Dynamic User Data**: Integrate JavaScript to make user data dynamic.
 - **Additional Features**: Continue to add and improve features for a better user experience.
-- **Change in Features**: We have also decided to remove the Exchange and Deals page and instead allow users to trade tokens directly from our UI.
+- **Change in Features**: We have also decided to remove the Exchange and Deals page for vouchers and coupons and instead allow users to trade tokens directly from our UI.

 ## How to Run